forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 2. Check that your Einstein for Developers extension is activated using the **Developer: Show Running Extensions** command.
 If your extension isn’t activating, file an [issue](https://github.com/forcedotcom/Einstein-GPT-for-Developers/issues) in our GitHub repo.
 3. Make sure you’re connected to a Salesforce org.
 The status of your default org connection is visible in the status bar.

 ![Default Org](./images/default-org.png)

 **Tip**: Run the **SFDX: Open Default Org** command to easily check that your Salesforce extensions are running correctly and that you're connected to a Salesforce org.

+4. Einstein for Developers extension is disabled in Code Builder by default.
+To enable the extension you must first set the Visual Studio Code telemetry level to `all`.